tieuchanlong/Augmented-Reality-Convenience-App/README.md

 * The web view and music player is currently being developed.
 It will soon be released more.
 * The web view could be integrated from the package of unity-webview on github.

+## Download Instruction
+Download the APK file from below.
+Then go to the Image Target folder, and download the image and print it out on a paper.
+Then use the APK file for your Android Phone to test out the project on the paper.

 ## Project Information
 * Source: https://github.com/tieuchanlong/Augmented-Reality-Convenience-App
 * Android APK download link: https://drive.google.com/file/d/15GW2ggVwkl3Hof4e9O_NPTKAgAz2PWBk/view?usp=sharing